ericaschwarz/ericaschwarz.github.io/teaching.md

 ---

+## Community and Service

+As a graduate student, I served as **Advocacy Chair for the Stanford Biomedical Association for the Interest of Minority Students**, where I organized forums for students to raise issues affecting underrepresented communities and developed programming to address these concerns.
+My term focused on expanding spaces for queer students on campus, including the creation of inclusive facilities within lab spaces.
+I also supported initiatives to promote student mental health, such as hosting a campus psychological services open house and a student mental health forum.
+In addition, I worked to advocate for women in STEM by mentoring high school students through summer research programs and organizing outreach activities for Girls Who Code.
+In my final year of graduate school, I served as a **student volunteer on the Bioengineering Graduate Admissions Committee**, where I helped advocate for applicants from underrepresented and non-traditional backgrounds.

+As a postdoctoral associate at Yale, I have continued to build a diverse and inclusive academic environment.
+I am an active **committee member of the Yale Postdoctoral Association**, organizing monthly community and networking events that promote inclusion and connection within the postdoctoral community.
+I also volunteer as a postdoctoral mentor for **Women and Gender Minorities in Science at Yale**, meeting monthly with my graduate student mentee to provide guidance and support through academic challenges.

+I look forward to building support for a rich research environment as a assistant professor.
+I will collaborate with affinity groups that support women and underrepresented minorities in research.
+This will include serving as a faculty mentor in organizations such as **Society of Women Engineers** and **summer research programs for underrepresented minorities in science**.
+I will also host a regular speaking series on **academic pathways** with a focus on supporting **sustainable mental health** of students and researchers.

+---

 ## Summary

 Feedback from both students and professional teaching staff demonstrates my ability to create safe, inclusive learning environments while empowering students to achieve both technical and project-based excellence.
 My demonstrated mentorship, evidenced by the publication of peer-reviewed journal articles authored by my mentees and the acceptance of my mentees into top-tier graduate programs and industry positions, underscores my capacity to instruct students at the faculty level and mentor the next generation of researchers and innovators.